-- 1. Residential schemes should include a mix of accommodation to meet local housing need, including: - a. accommodation suitable for families (3 bedrooms) as a predominant part of the mix; - b. smaller accommodation (2 bedrooms or less) suitable for first-time buyers or renters or those seeking to downsize; - c. accommodation suitable for older people and those with limited mobility. - 2.
+- 1. Residential schemes should include a mix of accommodation to meet local housing need, based on the latest available evidence, including: - a. accommodation suitable for families (3 bedrooms) as a predominant part of the mix: - b. smaller accommodation (2 bedrooms or fewer) suitable for first-time buyers or renters or those seeking to downsize; - c. accommodation suitable for older people and those with limited mobility. - 2.
 Affordable housing provision should include: - a.
 66% affordable rent; - b.
 34% affordable ownership. - 3.
 Support will be given to affordable housing provision that remains available in perpetuity, including First Homes and community-led housing. - 4.
 Affordable housing should: - a. be provided as an integral part of housing schemes and be tenure blind; or - b.
-If there are planning reasons for affordable housing provision to be provided separately from the scheme, it should be provided nearby and within Faversham Parish, to meet local need. - Broadband super-fast connectivity must be provided within new-build development, including for all new dwellings, so as to be ready as local services are upgraded. - 6.
-Residential development should include design and landscape features to reduce its carbon impact and promote biodiversity, meeting the requirements of Policies FAV7 and FAV10.
+If there are planning reasons for affordable housing provision to be provided separately from the scheme, it should be provided nearby and within Faversham Parish, to meet local need. - 5.
+Broadband super-fast connectivity must be provided within new-build development, including for all new dwellings, to be ready as local services are upgraded. - Residential development should include design and landscape features to reduce its carbon impact and promote biodiversity, meeting the requirements of Policies FAV7 and FAV10. - 7.
+New residential development should include discreetly located and screened storage space for bins and recycling.